Avi-Cenna International School

 Avi-Cenna International School is a government-approved co-educational British curriculum school located in the GRA part of Ikeja in Lagos State.
 Founded in 1989, the school focuses on the "promotion of moral and ethical values" with the view of "developing interpersonal and leadership skills" of her students.

 History

 The word "Avi-Cenna" was coined out from the name of a renowned Persian polymath named Avicenna.
 Founded in 1989 by Mr. and Mrs. Foudeh who were Jordanese immigrants, Avi-Cenna International School began educational activities with seventy pioneer students and eight teachers.

 Administration and structure

-Headed by Adeolu Adesanya who serves as the Principal, Avi-Cenna International School is a boarding and day school for children from the age of 2 to 15 years.
+Headed by Paul Olubajo who serves as the Principal, Avi-Cenna International School is a boarding and day school for children from the age of 2 to 16 years.